 When attending the presentation of Environmental Measures to Improve Air Quality in the Metropolitan Area of the Valley of Mexico, he reported that they would be developed by the public sector.

 Therefore, we believe, and we have shared with Dr. Claudia Sheinbaum, the idea of starting to do applied research so that our country and, indeed, the public sector has the possibility in the medium term of generating Mexican electric cars created, by Mexican intelligence itself, with Mexican technology and with Mexican deposits".
 Victor Manuel Toledo, head of Semarnat.

 Lithium batteries, whose invention almost 50 years ago won three chemists the Nobel Prize, revolutionized mobility in society, but their composition and recycling have yet to evolve.

-Compared to lead or nickel-metal hydride batteries, lithium batteries generate more energy, are lighter and last longer.
+Compared to lead or nickel-metal hydride batteries, lithium batteries generate more energy, are lighter, and last longer.
 They are the "most powerful batteries that have ever existed," sums up Patrice Simon of the Electrochemical Energy Storage Network of the French research center CNRS.

 The increase in energy is phenomenal compared to what was done 40 years ago.
 In a given volume, four to five times more energy can be stored.
-Patrick Bernard, a research director at Saft, a specialist in energy storage applications.
+Patrick Bernard, a research director at Saft, is a specialist in energy storage applications.